 The Five Domains Model considers the animal’s subjective experience – how they might feel about the conditions we impose – and it is a tool for thoroughly assessing animal welfare in order to guide its management.
 It is therefore, very useful for anyone developing a welfare strategy and for educating people about the welfare of horses or any other animal.

-The 2020 Five Domains model adds much needed detail to the behaviour domain, which has been subdivided into 3 key areas: interactions with the environment, interactions with other animals, and interactions with humans.
+The 2020 Five Domains model adds much needed detail to the behaviour domain, which is now subdivided into 3 key areas: interactions with the environment, interactions with other animals, and interactions with humans.
 The physiological domains that detail the nutrition, living environment, and health and fitness remain the same as with the previous Model.

 The 2020 Model includes specific guidance on how to evaluate the negative and/or positive impacts of human behaviour on animal welfare.
 Persons whose actions may be evaluated include, but are not limited to, livestock handlers, owners of draught animals, veterinary care staff, pound/shelter staff, zoo-keepers, wildlife managers, hunters, researchers, companion animal owners, owners of sport/recreational animals, animal trainers and service animal handlers.